CVE-2026-6860: Vert.x has a DoS via unbounded server-side SNI SslContext cache growth

 4.3.x:SSLHelper4.4.x/4.5.x:SslChannelProvider5.0.xand currentmaster:SslContextProvider

-It appears that when server-side SNI is enabled, and wildcard or otherwise broad hostname mappings are used, an unauthenticated client can send many distinct matching SNI names and cause the server to retain increasing numbers of SslContext entries over time, leading to increasing memory consumption and possible DoS conditions.
+When server-side SNI is enabled and wildcard or otherwise broad hostname mappings are used, an unauthenticated client can send many distinct matching SNI names and cause the server to retain increasing numbers of SslContext entries over time, leading to increasing memory consumption and possible DoS conditions.

 References